onap/sdc/docs/configuration.rst

 *****************************
 ::

-   # defnition of the plugins that exist in sdc
+   # definition of the plugins that exist in sdc
-   # we have a pre defined list of plugins that are conected to the system.
+   # we have a pre-defined list of plugins that are connected to the system.
-   # the plugins define where they are shown to who and on what elements
+   # the plugins define where they are shown, to whom and on what elements
    pluginsList:
         # the DCAE-DS is the SDC monitoring design studio this entry defines there use as part of the service level context
       - pluginId: DCAED